LynnrinChan/lineage_wiki/_includes/templates/device_install.md

 {%- endif %}
 5. Boot your device with the stock OS at least once and check every functionality.
 {%- if device.type == "phone" %}
-  Make sure that you can send and receive SMS and place and receive calls (also via WiFi and LTE, if available), otherwise it won't work on LineageOS either!
+  Make sure that you can send and receive SMS and place and receive calls (also via WiFi and LTE, if available), otherwise it won't work on Lynnrin-AOSP either!
 {%- endif %}
-6. LineageOS is provided as-is with no warranty.
-While we attempt to verify [everything works](https://github.com/LineageOS/charter/blob/master/device-support-requirements.md) you are installing this at your own risk!
+6. Lynnrin-AOSP is provided as-is with no warranty.
+You are installing this at your own risk!

 {%- if device.before_install %}
 {% capture path %}templates/device_specific/before_install_{{ device.before_install.instructions }}.md{% endcapture %}